barnhill/SaveStateObserver/README.md

 # SaveStateObserver [![Build Status](https://api.travis-ci.org/barnhill/SaveStateObserver.svg?branch=master)](https://travis-ci.org/barnhill/SaveStateObserver) [![API](https://img.shields.io/badge/API-17%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=17)
-Android tool to output the contents sizes of saved state bundles in onSaveInstance state calls
+Android tool to output the contents sizes of saved state bundles in onSaveInstance state calls.
+This will allow you to analyze your bundles as you pass data to other classes to prevent them from growing to sizes that are not allowed by Android.

 ## Usage
 To use in debug builds only use: